thenativeweb/wolkenkit-documentation/lib/docs/latest/getting-started/creating-your-first-application/creating-the-application/index.md

 ## Initializing the application

-From inside this directory, run the following command to initialize a new wolkenkit application using a ready-made template:
+From inside this directory, run the following command to initialize a new wolkenkit application.
+When asked to select a template, choose `Chat (sample application)`:

 ```shell
 $ wolkenkit init